cncf/wg-serverless/workflow/spec/spec.md

 then further filters this array, only selecting elements of the orders array which have the completed property set to true.

-For each of the completed order the state will then execute the defined set of states.
+For each of the completed order the state will then execute the defined set of states in parallel.
-Before each iteration the next item of the input collection is added to an element of the ForEach states data input as defined by the inputParameter property.
-Then the ForEach states data input becomes the data input for the starting state to be executed.

-For this example then, for the first iteration the data input to the "startsAt" state would be:
+For this example, the data inputs of staring states for the two itererations would be:

 ```json
 {